sebajor/aliexpress_kintex325/README.md

 - [ ] Complete the xdc file
 - [ ] Board files
 - [x] Automatic building using vivado in batch mode
-- [x] Recheck the uart cores--> the loopback freeze sometimes (I havent look that behaviour in other boards, but is likely to be buggy)
+- [x] Recheck the uart cores
 - [ ] DRAM model
-- [ ] Gbe model
+- [x] Gbe model
 - [ ] 10Gbe model
 - [x] HDMI model
 - [ ] SATA model
 - [ ] PCIe model
 - [ ] HPC LPC model test

+##NOTES:
+- The gmii_a txclk is placed in E12, and the gmii_b txclk is placed in C9,
+ which are non-clock capable pin.
+So I think it only could work a 1000mbps.